 But before we delve into this, let’s discuss what customer churn is and how to quantify it.

-Customer churn is the percentage of customers who ended their association with your business over a specific period.
+Customer churn or customer attrition is the percentage of customers who ended their association with your business over a specific period.
 The calculation does not include new customers acquired during the said period.

 Customer churn calculation is mostly done monthly or quarterly in one of the three ways explained below:

 Simple: this method takes into account the actual number of customers that churned in a period but can be an unreliable method if your company is a fast-growing one.

 Adjusted: this method divides the total number of churned customers in a period by the mid-point of customers in the said period.
 Though it gives a more realistic picture of customer churn than the previous method, it doesn’t adjust when the period is expanded or contracted.